GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/10.191-200/07.Wake,-Awake,-for-the-Night-Is-Flying/docs.md

 ---
+title: |
-title: 197.
-Wake, Awake, for the Night Is Flying
+    197. Wake, Awake, for the Night Is Flying - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 197.
+Wake, Awake, for the Night Is Flying.
+Wake, awake, for night is flying, The watchmen on the heights are crying, Awake, Jerusalem, arise!
+Midnight's solemn hour is tolling, His chariot wheels are nearer rolling, He comes; prepare, ye virgins wise.
+Rise up with willing feet Go forth, the Bridegroom meet; Alleluia!
+Bear through the night your well-trimmed light, Speed forth to join the marriage rite.
+    keywords:  |
-    keywords: Church Hymnal, Wake, Awake, for the Night Is Flying, Wake, awake, for night is flying,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Wake, Awake, for the Night Is Flying, Wake, awake, for night is flying.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 197. WAKE, AWAKE, FOR THE NIGHT IS FLYING
+####  Church Hymnal 1941,

 ```txt

 1.
 Wake, awake, for night is flying,
 The watchmen on the heights are crying,